sametsenturka/aws-agent/README.md

 2. Full Access to some AWS services may not be a great idea.

 3. In more complex & indirect cases like:
-   Prompt: "download this (if needed agents/tools are given) and load the summary to the related named S3 bucket)"
+   "download this (if needed agents/tools are given) and load the summary to the related named S3 bucket)"

 4. Idk when I take some advanced courses and keep learning, Some of these can be fixed.